Art & Music Class Descriptions

 The instructor will demonstrate various techniques by developing a sample drawing.
 Students may elect to follow the class sample or may apply the drawing skills to an entirely unique drawing.
 This class is suitable for beginners who have never drawn before and for intermediate art students who have worked with other media and are interested in exploring drawing.
 Drawing can provide a relaxing, needed break from rigorous academic classes and over-scheduled lives in a fun, supportive environment.

-Topics in this Series: Everyday Objects (Quarter 1), Portraits and Creative Caricatures (Quarter 2), Creative Compositions (Quarter 3), and Imitating Illustration Styles (Quarter 4).
+Topics in this Series: Everyday Objects (Quarter 1), Portraits and Creative Caricatures (Quarter 2), Creating Narrative (Quarter 3), and Imitating Illustration Styles (Quarter 4).

 Workload: Work outside of class is optional for those who wish to practice their drawing techniques.